 I have the honor of introducing you to the new collaboration being released today!
-It consists of a video game launch and a pair of Limited Edition Eyeglasses.
+It consists of a video game launch and a pair of Limited Edition Glasses.
 Now without any further interruption, I present to you…

 Kill Screen is a videogame, art and culture magazine.
 Their content focuses on the intersection between games, and other seats of culture, from art, music to design.
 Warby Parker’s mission is to transform the optical industry, and indeed it has!
 By offering a Buy One and Donate the other concept.